 Why We March

-These days we can perform powerful advocacy via our computers and telephones, like write letters and call our elected officials.
+These days we can perform powerful advocacy via our computers and telephones, such as writing letters and calling our elected officials.
 But we still need to reach out to the public and participate in civic and community events that bring attention to our fight for equality.
 So we march.
 Here are some reasons why:

 - We put a human face on the issue.
 Numerous studies show that when we get to know an LGBTQ person and their story, it can significantly impact our view of the policies and laws that impact equality.
 As more LGBTQ people and allies live out loud, we increase the number of voters who feel connected to us and our issues.

 - We become part of visible and normal life.
 When we participate openly and proudly in public events, we normalize our presence in every day life, reduce stigma, and create space for other people to also be more open.